 Despite the increasingly intense competition from every corner of the world, Meituan manages to remain strong in the domestic market.
 As of Q3 2019, the annual transacting users reached 435.8 million with 26.5 transactions each on average annually, which indicates an YOY increase of 14% and 17% in terms of number of users and transactions respectively.

 So, what is the secret recipe that has made Meituan so attractive to the mass market in China?
 What lessons can we learn from Meituan?

 Before jumping into detailed analysis, we would like to reiterate the disclaimer here: All the data points are collected from publicly available resources, including the annual/quarter reports disclosed by Meituan on its investor relations website, and some other secondary sources such as equity research reports that we will leave links for your reference at the end of this video – for those who are interested, feel free to check those sources or reach out to us if you have any question.

 Rome is not built in one day.
-The graph below is a simplified visualization of how and when Meituan picked up the essential building blocks of its empire.
+The graph below is a simplified visualization of when and how Meituan collected each block along the way and eventually built its own empire.